-Here are the basics you should know.
+Here are the Basics about 1099s you should know as a Business Owner

 - Vendors operating as S or C-Corporations (you’ll find their status out when you get a W-9…see below)